 The sample was subsequently analyzed by Raman spectroscopy.
 Raman is also quite commonly used in pharmaceutical defect analyses since it is non-destructive and does not require any sample preparation for surface analyses.
 It has a similar probe size as SEM-EDS (~1µm) but is better able to identify specific organic and inorganic compounds.
 Spectra were acquired on and off the defect.
 The control areas contained primarily acetaminophen (peaks indicated by ‘*’ on the plot below) and anatase (a TiO2 polymorph).

 The defect area contained these two materials, and additionally showed a series of peaks unique to graphite.
 Because the contamination was thin and did not contain any unique elements (i.e. carbon was present in both the drug and the contaminant), EDS was unable to identify the contaminant.
 Fortunately, Raman spectroscopy is excellent at identifying allotropes of carbon.
 With the exact material identified, the manufacturer was able to locate and eliminate the source of the contamination.

 Our customers value the scientific interaction they receive during project scoping and discussion of pharmaceutical particle identification projects.

-Contact us today for your Identification of Foreign Material on Pharmaceutical Tablets at +1 800-366-3867 or please complete the form below to have an EAG expert contact you.
+Contact us today for your identification of foreign material on pharmaceutical tablets.
+Please complete the form below to have an EAG expert contact you.